davidsneighbour/kollitsch.dev/README.md

 ## setup and update algolia search (might not work)

 - copy `.env.sample` to `.env`
-- fill in the info from [https://www.algolia.com/apps](https://www.algolia.com/apps) &gt; API keys
+- fill in the API information from your [Algolia-Dashboard](https://www.algolia.com/account/api-keys/all) &gt; API keys

 ## Publishing